firegento/firegento-magesetup/README.markdown

 FireGento_MageSetup
 =====================
 MageSetup configures a shop for a national market.
 It's the international variant and successor of [GermanSetup](https://github.com/firegento/firegento-germansetup).
-Currently supported countries: Germany, Austria, Switzerland, Russia.
+Currently supported countries: Austria, France, Germany, Italy, Russia, Switzerland.
 More to follow.

 Build Status
 ------------